 - Read more on Thatsup

-Pelicans and pink blossom
+Pelicans and pink blossoms

 You could visit St James's Park solely to see its resident pelicans, who have called the park their home for nearly 400 years.
 But it's not just the colony of big-beaked birds that live here; it's also home to a handful of cherry blossom trees that bloom to life in spring.
 Take a stroll in the Buckingham Palace side of the park to see some standing tall by the lake.
 There's also another cluster by Storey's Gate in front of the Treasury.